Cycle South East Asia

 7. This trip starts with a welcome meeting at 6 pm on Day 1 in Hanoi.
 This trip ends on Day 27 and you are free to leave at any time.

 8. Cambodia Visa - The standard e-visa for Cambodia is not valid at Phnom Den border (on entry to Cambodia on Day 18 of this trip).
-Travelers of all nationalities must apply for visa on arrival, which usually takes approximately 20 to 30 minutes at Tieh Bien/Phnom Den border.
+Travelers of all nationalities must apply for visa on arrival, which usually takes approximately 20 to 30 minutes at Tinh Bien/Phnom Den border.

 What to bring/pack